mwaris390/clinicms/README.md

   - [Using the Application](#using-the-application)

 ## Introduction
 ClinicMS is a comprehensive **Clinic Management System** designed to streamline patient management, appointment scheduling, and medical record tracking.
-Built with modern web technologies, it offers multi-user access, real-time insights, and an intuitive user interface.
+Built with modern web technologies, it offers multi-user access, real-time insights, and an intuitive user interface. [**Link Here**](https://clinicms-puce.vercel.app/)

 ## Features
 - **Multi-User Access**: Role-based authentication for doctors, receptionists, and administrators.